-Royal College (2007) Scientific Paper 2: McWhirter & Position Mattison 1996 (Ref 9) of the instability in gaydiand lesbian partnershipsRiarises from lack ofmsupport within society,ththe church or the familyForfor such relationshipsalfin The of the more common problems is ifferences between their value systems. eligious differences and a tendency to make heterosexual assumptions about neir relationship are often responsible. or example, holding different values bout sexual exclusivity and emotional delity can be very problematic and nduce jealousy.
+Scientific Paper 2: McWhirter & Mattison 1996 (Ref 9)

+One of the more common problems ... is differences between their value systems.
+Religious differences and a tendency to make heterosexual assumptions about their relationship are often responsible.
+For example, holding different values about sexual exclusivity and emotional fidelity can be very problematic and induce jealousy.

 It seems highly probable that rather than civil partnerships (or now 'gay marriage') bringing stability to gay relationships, the tensions inherent in such relationships will lead to rejection of the 'heterosexual assumption' of the requirement of sexual exclusivity in the relationship as noted by McWhirter and Mattison.
 But we are constantly told that there can only be one type of marriage, so those heterosexual assumptions will de facto be removed from marriage itself.
 If it is acceptable for gay married couples to have outside sexual liaisons, why not for heterosexuals?
-Rather than help the stability of the relationships of those few gay and lesbian people who will choose to marry, it seems probable that marriage for the heterosexual community will be undermined by a new 'equality' in which marriage is redefined according to the value systems of gay culture noted by McWhirter and Mattison.
+Rather than help the stability of the relationships of those few gay and lesbian people who will choose to marry, it seems probable that marriage for the heterosexual community will be undermined by a new 'equality' in which marriage is redefined according to value systems of gay culture noted by McWhirter and Mattison.
 Children will be taught in school that the value system of 'gay marriage' does not require monogamy.
 The principle of equality will then demand the same for heterosexual marriage - and children will draw that conclusion automatically anyway.
 Whatever small benefit may accrue to the very few LGB people who will marry, is likely to be overwhelmed by the negative impact on heterosexual marriage, which has until now been the chosen relationship for the majority of the population.
 And what about the bisexuals, who will want three in a marriage?